FC Palmira Odesa

-FC Palmira Odesa was a professional football club based in Odesa, Ukraine.
+FC Palmira Odesa is an amateur football club based in Odesa, Ukraine.

 History

 The club was founded in 1999 under the name Chornomorets-Lasunia, then was simply called Lasunia.
 In 2003, for a short period the club was called Lasunia-Transservice before renaming themselves to Palmira.

-The team completed in the Ukrainian Second League in the 2003–04 and 2004–05.
-Before the 2005–06 season the club withdrew their professional license.
+Since 2003, the club had professional license and has participated in regional competitions.
+The team competed in the Ukrainian Second League in the 2003–04 and 2004–05.
+Before the 2005–06 season, the club withdrew its professional license.

-Their matches were held at Spartak Stadium and their kit colors were dark blue and light blue.
+Their home matches were held at Spartak Stadium in Odesa, and their kit colors were dark blue and light blue.

+For the 2025–26 Ukrainian Cup, there appeared Palmira Odesa, which contained its year of foundation either 2017 or 2019.